JANCA-JAMS/JANCA-JAMS/README.md

 - 👀 I’m particularly interested in:

-  *Financial Data Analysis and data-driven decision-making *Dashboard Creation with Power BI and Excel *Building connections and collaborating on impactful data projects
+  *Financial Data Analysis and data-driven decision-making.
+  *Dashboard Creation with Power BI and Excel.
+  *Building connections and collaborating on impactful data projects.

 - 🌱 I’m expanding my expertise in: